davidtsadler/ebay-sdk-php/docs/guide/configuration.rst

         'credentials' => $credentials
     ]);

-Pass a callable :ref:`credential provider <credential_provider>` function to create credentials using a function.
+Pass a callable :ref:`credentials provider <credentials_provider>` function to create credentials using a function.

 .. code-block:: php